smartboxgroup/proxysql-cookbook/README.md

 The attributes defined by this recipe are organized under the node['proxysql'] namespace.
 All ProxySQL admin and frontend configurations are managed using attributes.
 Backend configurations, such as mysql servers, mysql users and sq; query rules, are managed in data bags.
 You can specift the databag name and section within it in attributes.
+Data from both databag and secret_databag is merged into a single hash and secret_databag takes precedence so you can use both or just one of them.

 <table>
   <tr>